Memory Wheel Templates for a Favorite End of School Year Activity

 Display at the End of the School Year

 I laminate the wheels and display them for the end of the school year, so students can see and share their classmates’ memories:-)

 Then I save the wheels to put up at the beginning of the new school year!

-Creating these wheels gives students a chance to reminisce about the school year, and the wheels give the incoming students a chance to see what the “old” students thought was fun about their 6th grade school year.
+Creating these wheels gives students a chance to reminisce about the school year, and the wheels give the incoming 6th-graders a chance to see what the “old” students thought was fun about their 6th grade school year.

 Other Wheel Template Uses

 - Students choose main events from the book to feature in each section, they write a brief description of each event, and then illustrate each one.

 - The title and author are written in the center circle.

 Video About End of the Year Memory Wheels

 I did a quick Facebook Live to share this idea, if you’d like to check it out!